Family Law

 Social Media Apps You May Want to Avoid

-During your divorce, you are going to discuss the division of property and debts, child custody, now known as parenting rights and responsibilities, and financial support such as child support and maintenance.
-Even in a calm or uncontested divorce, there may be a sense of “you-against-them” present.
 Social media can be destructive to your case, impacting rights to parenting time or decision making for your children, or reducing how much support you obtain, depending on what you are sharing with the world.

 Trusted & Compassionate Legal Guides for Your Divorce

 Social media and divorce generally do not mix.
 If you are concerned about what your posts are saying about you in the eyes of the court, let our Colorado divorce lawyers know.
 With our counsel and guidance, we will help you through the system to an outcome which considers and protects your best interests.
-Our law firm has offices in Longmont, Loveland, and Broomfield, CO.
+Our law firm has offices in Denver, Longmont, Loveland, and Broomfield, CO.

 Get more information about our divorce representation

-We’ve Helped Thousands Like You
+We’ve Helped Others Like You

 The staff at Jorgensen, Brownell & Pepin are professional, conscientious, and sensitive to the needs of the client.
 Through incredibly overwhelming situations, my concerns were validated while keeping me on track in the process.
 If I could give them another star, I would do so.